 - Be comfortable with the water source you are harvesting from.
 When in doubt, don't pick it.
 If you've picked some and want to eat it, refer to tip #1.

-Collecting in the Winter
+Collecting Watercress in the Winter

-Absolutely!
 Even in the cold weather climate where I live in Minnesota, I can harvest watercress from the private pond with a spring I have access to.

 It will have a higher proportion of stem to leaves in the winter, and I usually cook it since it's below water, but it's still water cress, and it's delicious.

-Even in the height of the growing season, when raw cress is spicy hot, cooked watercress still makes a mild tasting, delicious vegetable, just cook the stems a bit longer to make them tender.
+Even in the height of the growing season when raw cress is spicy hot, cooked watercress still makes a mild tasting, delicious vegetable, just cook the stems a bit longer to make them tender.

 Wash your watercress in cold water for a few minutes, or longer if it's wilted or has been in a warm car on a ride back to your kitchen, then spin dry in a salad spinner, store in a plastic bag with a corner open, and refrigerate.

-Quick Steamed Watercress
+Easy Steamed Watercress

 - 1 gallon sized pot with lid or another pot with tall sides

-- Fresh lemon juice or vinegar to taste
+- lemon wedges or vinegar for serving

 - Wash the greens, looking them over for bugs, debris, leaves, or other foreign objects, then dry them well, preferably in a small salad spinner.

-- Put a film of water in the bottom of the pot, add the greens—I like to add them until they completely fill the pot--sometimes I add them in batches if I need to feed a lot of people. .
-Put the lid on the pot, and turn the heat to medium-high and wait a few minutes until the pan gets very hot.
+- Put a film of water in the bottom of the pot, add the greens—I like to add them until they completely fill the pot--sometimes I add them in batches if I need to feed a lot of people.
+Put the lid on the pot, and turn the heat to medium high and wait a few minutes until the pan gets very hot.

 - Now taste the greens and judge their tenderness, if they need a little more time, continue cooking, and add a splashes of water if needed to keep it juicy.
 Keep cooking and tasting the greens--young ones will cook fast, mature leaves could take 15 minutes or more.